William Barr: Family

+Religion

 Barr is a Roman Catholic and is a member of the National Catholic Prayer Breakfast.
 Barr served from 2014 to 2017 on the board of the Catholic Information Center (CIC) of the Archdiocese of Washington, an Opus Dei center and nexus of politically connected Catholics on K Street.
 Opus Dei has denied that Barr is a member.
 However, his views in favor of the death penalty were criticised by the Jesuit magazine America.

-Barr is an avid bagpiper.
+Barr is an enthusiastic bagpiper.
 He began playing at age eight and has performed competitively in Scotland with a major American pipe band.
 At one time, Barr was a member of the City of Washington Pipe Band.

-Barr is the brother of Stephen Barr, a physics professor at the University of Delaware.
+During a US Attorneys’ National Conference on June 26, 2019, Barr surprised attendees by standing up in the middle of an NYPD Emerald Society performance, and joined them in playing Scotland the Brave with a bagpipe.

 Barr and Robert Mueller have known each other since the 1980s and are said to be good friends.
 Mueller attended the weddings of two of Barr's daughters, and their wives attend Bible study together.